DGMO Language Reference

 tech: React

-Indented metadata uses colon-separated key: value, consistent with org charts and pipe metadata.
+Indented metadata uses colon-separated key: value, consistent with org charts and same-line metadata.

 7.5 Relationships